daler/dotfiles/_sources/vim.rst.txt

 there's no need for you to know all these!
 I happen to use them, and since I've included them in this config you get them for free.

-The :ref:`whichkey` plugin will pop up a window showing what keys you can press, so you can use that for exploration as well.
+The :ref:`whichkey_ref` plugin will pop up a window showing what keys you can press, so you can use that for exploration as well.